-Named after creator Jim Lobe, LobeLog is the US foreign affairs blog of the international news wire service, IPS News.
-Edited by Jasmin Ramsey, this ad-free, Middle East-focused site provides daily US foreign policy coverage through expert analyses, exclusive reports and individually selected news clippings.
+Named after veteran journalist Jim Lobe, LobeLog is the US foreign affairs blog of the international news wire service, IPS News.
+Edited by Jasmin Ramsey, this ad-free, MENA-focused site provides daily US foreign policy coverage through exclusive reports, commentary, and expert analyses.

-LobeLog has emerged as a regular stop for US foreign policy enthusiasts around the world and receives ongoing citations from various news outlets including the Economist, the New York Times, the Wall Street Journal, the Washington Post, the London Review of Books, TIME, the Daily Beast, the Atlantic, the American Conservative and the Guardian.
+LobeLog is a regular stop for those seeking to examine US foreign policy from various critical perspectives.
+With its unique roundup of regular contributors including former US officials, intelligence specialists, investigative journalists, and internationally renowned experts, LobeLog receives ongoing citations from independent and mainstream media news outlets including the Economist, the New York Times, the Wall Street Journal, the Washington Post, TIME, and the Financial Times.

 About Jim Lobe

-Jim Lobe has served as Washington D.C. correspondent and chief of the Washington bureau of Inter Press Service (IPS), an international news agency specializing in coverage of issues and events of interest to developing countries, from 1980 to 1985, and again from 1989 to the present.
+Jim Lobe has served as Washington DC correspondent and chief of the Washington bureau of IPS from 1980 to 1985, and again from 1989 to the present.

-In addition to IPS, Jim has written for a number of publications, including Al Jazeera English, The American Prospect, the Asia Times, and the Daily Star of Beirut, among others.
-He has also been featured on the BBC’s public-affairs program Panorama: “The War Party”, broadcast May 18, 2003 (transcript of interview); and on the Australian Broadcasting Corporation Four Corners public affairs program: “American Dreamers”, broadcast March 10, 2003 (transcript of interview).
+In addition to IPS, Jim has written for a number of publications, including Al Jazeera English, The American Prospect, and the Daily Star of Beirut, among others.
+He has also been featured on the BBC’s public affairs program Panorama: “The War Party”, broadcast May 18, 2003 (transcript of interview); and on the Australian Broadcasting Corporation Four Corners public affairs program: “American Dreamers”, broadcast March 10, 2003 (transcript of interview).

 A product of Seattle Public Schools, Jim graduated magna cum laude from Williams College in Williamstown (Massachusetts), with highest honors in History in 1970 and received a law degree from Boalt Hall School of Law at the University of California, Berkeley, in 1974.